sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

 	pair: variable; declare

 To create a variable, you must tell Java its data type and its name.
 Creating a variable is also called **declaring a variable**.
 The type is a keyword like int, double, or boolean, but you get to make up the name for the variable.
-When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that memory location with the name that you used.
+When you create a **primitive variable** Java will set aside enough bits in memory for that primitive type and associate that memory location with the variable name that you used.

 Computers store all values using **bits** (binary digits).
 A **bit** can represent two values and we usually say that the value of a bit is either 0 or 1.
 When you declare a variable, you have to tell Java the type of the variable because Java needs to know how many bits to use and how to represent the value.
 The 3 different primitive types all require different number of bits.
 An integer gets 32 bits of space, a double gets 64 bits of space and a boolean could be represented by just one bit.

 .. figure:: Figures/typesAndSpace.png
     :width: 500px